alexrvandam/DINOSAR_v2/README.md

 **DINOSAR v2** (**DI**NO-based **N**eural **O**ntology for **S**pecimen **A**nalysis and **R**ecognition, version 2) is a multi-modal, Bayesian framework for automated species delimitation in hyperdiverse insect taxa.
 It fuses three independent evidence streams — vision embeddings (DINOv3), morphological measurements (from Descriptron COCO JSON), and DNA barcodes (COI FASTA) — into a unified adaptive Bayesian classifier that scales to dark taxa with few labelled specimens.

-DINOSAR v2 was developed at the **Museum für Naturkunde Berlin (MfN)** within the Centre for Integrative Biodiversity Discovery as part of the **TECTAX** (Taxonomic Expert Collection for Taxonomic AI eXploration) initiative, and is designed to work hand-in-hand with the [Descriptron](https://github.com/alexrvandam/Descriptron) annotation platform.
+DINOSAR_v2 is designed to work hand-in-hand with the [Descriptron](https://github.com/alexrvandam/Descriptron) annotation platform.

 ---